Port

 Experience the rich history of Poland's medieval era on this active full-day adventure.
 Malbork Castle is one of Poland's oldest, dating back to 1274.
 Located on the banks of the sparkling blue Nogat River, and set against rolling green landscape, this massive red-brick fortress sits.
 It features dramatic dungeons, mazes of tunnels, twisting towers, and vaulted rooms.
 Explore the castle with your knowledgeable guide.
 Exhibition halls feature collections of ceramics, sculptures and Baltic amber.
 You will have free time to shop for souvenirs here.

-En route back to Gdansk, enjoy a traditional lunch at a restaurant with views over the Vistula River.
+Back in Gdansk, enjoy a traditional lunch at a restaurant with views over the Motlawa River.

 The fabled port city of Gdansk is more than 1,000 years old -- a bustling cultural center and the place where World War II began.